nvshirahatti/epi-python/WHY.md

 # Why Should I Practice Doing Data Structures And Algorithms?

-1. I want to be the best version of myself
+1. I want to challenge the limitation of my belief
-2. I want to approach a problem strategically and methodologically
-3. I want to inter/work at the best company
+2. I want to intern/work at the best companies
-4. I want to eliminate self-doubt
-5. I want to win
+3. I want to invest in high rewards skill